teleconsys/DCS/testsheet.md

 **Description:**

-- Return true if ADDRESS/ID is in the whitelist (RPC)
+- Return true if the given ADDRESS is in the whitelist (RPC)
 - **Note:** At least one of `ADDRESS` (positional argument) or `--member` flag must be provided

 **Options:**